celadaris/CPP-Networking/README.md

 # CPP-Networking
-code to demonstrate the use of boost::asio in a simple manner with the UDP protocol
+Demonstration of boost::asio in a simple manner with the UDP protocol